quintanilha6/Websocket-protocol-chat/README.md

 npm install ws

 ## Procedure
-Run nodejs in /server
+Run nodejs in /server with the command node index.js

-node index.js
+Follow file:///C:/[pathTo]/lab2/chatapp.html on any web browser and chat.